gmac/schema-stitching-handbook/computed-fields/README.md

 }
 ```

 In this pattern, the `category` and `metadata` fields each specify _field-level selection sets_; these selection sets will only be collected from other services when the associated field is request.
-The results of these selection sets are built into an object key and sent off to the Metadata service to be built into its version of the `Product` type:
+The results of these selection sets are built into an object key and sent off to the Metadata service to be resolved into its version of the `Product` type:

-**metadata schema:**

 ```graphql
 type Product {